-All trial drugs (except colchicine, baricitinib and REGN-COV2) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
+All trial drugs (except REGN-COV2) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
 The existing data related to each drug is summarized below.